Get Approved for up to $35,000 in 3 minutes

 Written by Jessica Steer

-When you purchase a home, no matter where you live in Canada, you are going to have to pay land transfer taxes.
-These taxes are calculated based on a percentage and the cost of the home.
-Meaning, the more expensive the home, the higher the land transfer taxes.
-The percentage that is used to calculate this amount is either a provincial or municipal amount, so this amount will vary depending on where you are purchasing.
-In some provinces, like Alberta and Saskatchewan, there are no land transfer taxes.
-In other provinces like Ontario, there are some towns and cities that charge both provincial and municipal land transfer taxes.
+When you purchase a home, no matter where you live in Canada, you are going to have to pay your own land transfer taxes whether it’s your primary residence or not.
+These municipal land transfer taxes are calculated based on a percentage and the cost of the home in the current housing market.
+This means the more expensive the home, the higher the land transfer taxes.

 Table of Contents

-When it comes to land transfer taxes, it is typically based on the purchase price of the property as well as any amounts remaining on the mortgage and any other debts assumed as part of the purchase.
+Land transfer taxes are typically based on the purchase price of the property not the value of the house assessed, any amounts remaining on the mortgage, and any other debts assumed as part of the purchase.
 In Ontario, like many other provinces, this land transfer tax is also known as a property transfer tax or the deed transfer tax.
 Some people also refer to it as the real property transfer tax.
-This tax is part of the Land Transfer Tax Act that was established in 1990 and last amended in 2021.
-Other provinces tend to just charge a fee which costs much less than land transfer taxes.
+This tax is part of the Land Transfer Tax Act, which was established in 1990 and last amended in 2021.
+Other provinces tend to just charge a flat fee, which costs much less than land transfer taxes.

-That being said, the land transfer tax calculated can’t be determined with the purchase price.
-Sometimes, instead of being calculated on the purchase price, the tax is calculated based on fair market value.
+That being said, the calculated land transfer tax can’t be determined by the purchase price.
+Sometimes, instead of being calculated based on the purchase price, the tax is calculated based on fair market value, which is the home’s value of the value of the land.
+This is a different value than the mortgage amount on resale homes.
 Some situations that might require that are:

 • Transfer of a lease 50 plus years remaining on the term